andywiecko/ECS/README.md

 end
 ```

+In the figure below one can see the `Entity` editor.
-Below there is a figure of `SystemsManager` editor.
-Selected asset is directly fetched from test assembly.
+The selected asset is directly fetched from the test assembly.

 ![entity](Documentation~/entity-editor.png)

 > **Note**
 >
-> `[RequireComponent(typeof(MyEntity))]` attribute can be used for marking the given component to be visible at given `Entity` editor.
+> `[RequireComponent(typeof(MyEntity))]` attribute can be used to mark the given component to be visible at a given `Entity` editor.

 ## Components